sandialabs/RetSynth/README.md

 [![Build Status](https://travis-ci.org/sandialabs/RetroSynth.svg?branch=master)](https://travis-ci.org/sandialabs/BioRetroSynth)

-# BioRetroSynth
+# RetSynth

-The overaching goal of RetroSynth is to streamline the arduous and complex step of selecting enzyme/reactions pairs to produce a target compound for bioengineering microbial organisms.
+The overaching goal of RetSynth is to streamline the arduous and complex step of selecting enzyme/reactions pairs to produce a target compound for bioengineering microbial organisms.

 ## Documentation